tsackton/taelgarverse/docs/people/historical-figures/avatus.md

 title: Emperor Avatus
 gender: male
 aliases:
-hide: [toc]
+hide_toc: true
 ---

 ### Emperor Avatus

 The ruler of an autocracy established on the southern edge of Sembara in the DR 1420s.
-Comissioned the Mirror of Soul Trapping.
+Comissioned the [Mirror of Soul Trapping](<../../campaigns/dunmari-frontier/treasure/treasure-from-agata/mirror-of-soul-trapping.md>).